Debugger.godMode() – Hacking JVM Applications With the Debugger

 Memory view with an expanded object node showing the object's fields Memory view with an expanded object node showing the object's fields

 The health property appears to be the one of interest here.
-Among its fields, we can find _value.
-In my case, it was 100, which correlates with the health bar being full when I suspended the game.
-So, it’s likely the correct field to consider, and its value seems to range from 0 to 100.
+Among its fields, we find one called _value .
+In my case, the value is 100 , which correlates with the health bar being full when I suspended the game.
+So, it’s likely the correct field to consider, and its value seems to range from 0 to 100 .

 Let’s put this hypothesis to the test.
-Right-click _value, then select Set Value.
+Right-click _value , then select Set Value.
 Choose a value that is different from your current one.
-For instance, I chose 50.
+For instance, I’ll choose 50 .

 Memory view with a text field against the 'health' field containing the user-entered value of 50 Memory view with a text field against the 'health' field containing the user-entered value of 50